-- 49.(1) Any person whose right under section 19, 20, 21, or 22 is infringed may institute proceedings in the High Court for - (a) an injunction to prevent the infringement; or - (b) recovery of damages for the infringement. - (2) The grant of an injunction under subsection (1)(a) does not deprive a person of any damages that may be awarded to that person for loss sustained by that person as a result of infringement of their right. - (3) Where in an action an infringement of a right referred to in subsection (1) is proved or admitted, the court may, in addition to the grant of an injunction or the award of damages or both, order the defendant to publish a correction as the court may order.
+- 48.(1) Any person whose right under section 19, 20, 21 or 22 is infringed may institute proceedings in the High Court - (a) for an injunction to prevent the infringement; or - (b) for recovery of damages for the infringement. - (2) The grant of an injunction under subsection (1) (a) does not deprive a person of any damages that may be awarded to him for loss sustained by him as a result of infringement of his right. - (3) Where in an action an infringement of a right referred to in subsection (1) is proved or admitted, the court may, in addition to the grant of an injunction or the award of damages or both, order the defendant to publish a correction in such terms and in such manner as the court may direct.